 Skip to main content

-This annual award from L'Oréal Portugal, worth €15,000 each, is aimed at young Portuguese scientists who carry out research in Portugal, who already have a PhD and are up to 35 years old, and who carry out original studies that are relevant to health and/or the environment.
-The award was established in 2004, and aims to motivate and support young scientists to continue their projects.
-To date, this award has distinguished 41 researchers in Portugal.
+This annual award from L'Oréal Portugal, worth €15,000, is aimed at young Portuguese scientists who are conducting research in Portugal, already hold a PhD, are aged 35 or under, and are carrying out original studies that are relevant to health and/or the environment.
+The award was established in 2004 and aims to motivate and support young scientists to continue their projects.
+To date, this award has recognized 41 researchers in Portugal.

-About the awarded researchers:
+About the award-winning researchers:

 Ana Rita Marques